mohanramCypherD/evmos-fe/CONTRIBUTING.md

      (e.g. not importing testing modules in production code, or including example code modules in production code).
    - If you approve of the PR, you are responsible for fixing any of the issues mentioned here.
 3. If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.

+## <span id="branching">Branching</span>

+This repository will follow the [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/) branching strategy:

+- All the development will be merged to `main`
+  - `main` will be deployed to the staging environment
+- Once tested and ready to be deployed main will be merged to the branch `production`
+  - `production` will be deployed to the production environment

+Any development will be branched from main and be named `{username}/{issue#}-branch-name`

+## <span id="versioning">Versioning</span>

+The repository will use [semantic versioning](https://semver.org/), in short:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+- MAJOR version when you make incompatible API changes
+- MINOR version when you add functionality in a backwards compatible manner
+- PATCH version when you make backwards compatible bug fixes

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+### <span id="packages">Packages & Apps</span>

+Because of the mono repository structure each of the packages, and apps have its own `package.json` and own version.
+Therefore each package will have its own version and should also follow the semantic versioning.

+### <span id="changelog">Changelog</span>

+In order to track the updates each contributor will update the changelog and specify the version of each package.
+Use `Unreleased` section to track changes that are not yet released.